KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

 ## Views

-KeyboardKit has a ``Gestures/GestureButton`` and a ``Gestures/ScrollViewGestureButton`` that can be used to apply many gestures to the same button.
+KeyboardKit has a ``Gestures/GestureButton`` & ``Gestures/ScrollViewGestureButton`` that can be used to apply many gestures to the same button.